liquity/dev/README.md

 yarn deploy --network ropsten
 ```

-Supported networks are currently: sepolia.
+Supported networks are currently: sepolia and goerli.
 The above command will deploy into the default channel (the one that's used by the public dev-frontend).
 To deploy into the internal channel instead:

 ```
 yarn deploy --network ropsten --channel internal